opentox/opentox.github.com/_posts/2012-08-09-install-opentox-development-environment.md

 Installation (`development` at the point of writing this = 20/08/2012) is tested with Debian 6.0.5 and should work with recent Ubuntu versions.
 Installer is available at [github](https://github.com/opentox/install).

-    # Check if "sudo" is available (e.g. sudo ls), required for base packages
+Before starting the installation please check if "sudo" is available (e.g. sudo ls), required for base packages.

     # Install git
     sudo apt-get install git

-    # Please add your ssh key at github via https://github.com/.
-    # You may add your name/email address to the local git config.
+Please add your ssh key at github via https://github.com/.
+You may add your name/email address to the local git config.

-    # Download the installer from github.
+Download, configure and execute the installer.

     git clone git@github.com:opentox/install.git $HOME/install
     cd $HOME/install
     git checkout development
-    # First check config.sh
+    # First check config.sh with your favorite editor
     ./install

 This installation script will prepare your system for the use of `opentox` web services, including installing necessary dependencies, `opentox` config, `raptor`, `rasqal`, `rbenv`, `ruby` and `4store`.

 # Install opentox services

-First nessessary environment variables and cnfigurations will be set:
+First necessary environment variables and configurations will be set:

     . $HOME/.opentox/config/install/config.sh
     . $OT_PREFIX/install/utils.sh